 Travel guide for India: Our Tip

 Does your trip take you through Delhi and Rajasthan?
 Then we have a tip for you: the Lonely Planet Rajasthan, Delhi & Agra is very well laid out and attractively designed.
-The new edition is from 2019 and therefore fairly current.
 Clearly recommend!

 2. Delhi Travel Guide: Top Sights and Things to Do